wwivbbs/docs/docs/cfg/displaying_text.md

 | Expression  | Action |
 |-------------|------------------------|
 set           | sets the next variable to the value that follows.
-Example: set pause off
-| pause       | displays the system pause.
+Example: set pause off pausescr      | displays the system pause. if            | 'if "expr", "true value", "false value"'.
+If expression is true, display true value, otherwise false value random        | 'random "1", "2", ...' picks a random string from the list of choices to display mpl           | display a textbox with a colorized background using color #4, like mpl() funtion in WWIV.

 Set can manipulate the values of several system variables.
 The values can be strings that must be enclosed on double quotes, numbers, or truthy values.